 Come night fall, the Trojans saw that the Greeks were no longer and went out to the horse.
 Awed by its beauty, and the apparent sign of defeat of the Greeks, they pulled it into their fortified city, and celebrated late into the night.
 Getting drunk on cheap liquor.
 Tired, drank and lulled into a false sense of euphoria and victory, the Trojans fell asleep.

 At this point, the Greeks who were within the belly of the horse, emerged and opened the gate into the city.
 And alas, other Greek soldiers who had sneaked back into Trojan territory lay in wait.
-They invaded the city and tore through it; killing everyone who in sight…..and that marked the end of that great battle.
+They invaded the city and tore through it; killing everyone in sight…..and that marked the end of that great battle.

-What we learn from this is to always be vigilant; do not allow yourself to be hushed into a false sense of security, only to have that thing come around and do you harm.
+What we learn from this is to always be vigilant; do not allow yourself to be hushed into a false sense of security, only to have that thing come round and do you harm.
 To read more posts by Anne, click HERE

 Photo credit: www.moneymarketing.co.uk